How To Use Muriatic Acid To Lower Your Pool’s Alkalinity

 This seems to be a common theme with many pool owners.
 What should I do I when I have low pH and high alkalinity?
 If I add muriatic acid, it lowers the alkalinity, but my pH goes too far down.
 It's the yo-yo effect that can drive you crazy.
 There's an easy solution and it almost FREE.
 Yeas I said almost, because the free thing I'm talking about it AIR.
 That's right.
 All of this stuff around us, and we're going to use it to our advantage.

 So how is this accomplished, you might be asking?
-Well, if you have an air compressor or Shop Vac, you're in business.
+Well, if you have an air compressor or a Shop Vac, you're in business.
 You see, introducing air into your pool, through the products already mentioned, or by turning on water features such as water falls or slides, will produce millions and million of bubbles in your pool.
 These bubbles reach the surface and POP.
 This popping releases CO2 (carbon dioxide) and will raise the pH without much of anything happening to your alkalinity.

 So get out your Shop Van or air compressor and go to town on raising your pH after you've lowered your alkalinity